polterguy/phosphorusfive-dox/chapter-8.md

 **Warning**; Everything you thought you knew, is wrong!

 My *"theory of mind"* is based upon the assumption that the same way Newton's laws applies to physical things and energies, it also to some extent applies to cognitive energies.
 This implies that whenever you apply cognitive energies to creating software, the thing you are trying to create, applies the same amount of cognitive energy back unto your brain.
-If my theory is correct, this implies, that as you create software, the software you create, modifies your brain.
+If my theory is correct, this implies, that as you create software, the software you create, physically rewires your brain.

 Today, there are probably few objections to my assumption of that software developers are gravitating towards their *"left hemisphere"*, in regards to all cognitive types of energies.
 This starves the right hemisphere, which is where our creativity is seated.
 If you don't believe me, then please *"go create an app"*.
-Nope, I will not tell you *which* app to create, just create *"an app"*.
+I will not tell you *which* app to create, just go and create *"an app"*.
+Or to put it another way, create a list of 5 apps you would want to create with Phosphorus Five.
+If you can do this in less than 5 minutes, you have a strong right hemisphere.
+If you cannot do this within 30 minutes, you're in trouble to be quite honest with you ...

+## To see the stuff that's not there

 Phosphorus Five, forces you to visualize that which is *"not there"*.
 Meaning, the intangible stuff, that's inbetween your code.
 This forces you to use your right hemisphere, to a much larger extent, than traditional programming.
 The **[apply]** active event from our previous chapter, is one example of this.

 This has the effect of *"balancing your brain"*, such that the art of programming, doesn't necessarily overfeed your left hemisphere, while starving your right - Instead, it nurtures *both* hemispheres equally much.
 This is the reason why I previously said that *"if you should learn only two programming languages, Hyperlambda should probably be one of these"*.

-All other programming languages in today's world, are extremely logical beasts.
-Hyperlambda is a much more *"smooth"* programming language.
+All other programming languages today, are extremely *"logical beasts"*.
+Hyperlambda is a much more *"smooth and soft"* programming language.
 Among other things, as we've clearly seen so far, it *"morphes"* in accordance to its environment, to a much larger extent, than what for instance a language such as C++ or C# does.

 This trait of Hyperlambda, makes it a perfect *"orchestration programming language"*, allowing you to orchestrate your logical parts together, in a *"softer and more agile"* environment.
 In such a way, it solves something that has arguably never been solved previously in regards to the art of programming.
 The thing it solves, also happens to be a very useful thing.

 ## Should you use Hyperlambda for everything?

 Short answer; *NO* - There are things that C# or C++ does much better than Hyperlambda.
 And Hyperlambda, might never be able to solve all things, as nicely as other programming languages solves these concepts.
 However, Hyperlambda was built to be an *"orchestration programming language"*.
-This allows you to take all of your beautiful algorithms, classes, and concrete pre-existing solutions, and *"melt them together"*, making them *"collaborate"* with each other.
-However, for this task, Hyperlambda and P5, is vastely superior, to everything else I have seen of similar frameworks out there.
+This allows you to take all of your beautiful algorithms, classes, and pre-existing components, and *"melt them together"*, making them *"collaborate"* with each other.
+However, for this particular task, Hyperlambda and P5, is vastely superior.

 The above explanation is the reason why I have waited with the introduction of this book, until chapter 8.
 Simply because this idea is difficult to believe in, before you've had some *"hands on experience"* with Hyperlambda.

-At this point however, I think it is time to *"come clean with you"*, and tell you the truth.
-Hyperlambda is vastely different.
-It has no existing competition out there, that comes even close to its way of thinking - And this is its primary value.
-It allows you to do things differently, and almost equally important; It allows you to *think differently*!

-If none of the above mentioned concepts have any value for you, you might as well stop reading, and go back to your strongly typed programming languages, with multiple inheritance, and generic template classes, creating partial template specializations, throughout hundreds of layers of *"pure logic"* - Which of course, forces you to see the world from an absurdely logical point of view.
-However, as for me, I am [done with that world](http://smartwin.sourceforge.net/).

-## Am I sorry ...?

-Sorry for messing with your brain!

-But more importantly; I am sorry for being sorry for messing with your brain!
+### Sorry for not being sorry for messing with your brain

-The last joke, is not funny in fact, unless you've done quite a lot of Hyperlambda development.
-However, if you know Hyperlambda's ins and out, you are probably laughing by now ... ;)
+The above header, is not funny in fact, unless you've done quite a lot of Hyperlambda development.
+However, once you understand Hyperlambda's ins and out, you will probably laugh of the above header.

-When you have read this entire bok, and created a couple of rich web apps in Hyperlambda - You *might* even laugh of the following; *"Hyperlambda forgives you for you wanting it to apologize to you, for messing with your brain*".
-But that requires a *"Shaolin Ninja Kung-Fu Master degree"* in Hyperlambda to find funny ... ;)

-However, facts are, after a couple of months of Hyperlambda development, the above will make perfectly sense to you ... :D
+The reason is that Hyperlambda allows you to create a meta-cognitive understanding of logic, being able to understand not only logic, from a logical point of view, but also in fact illogical things, from a logical point of view.
+It allows you to *"think in layers"*, applying meta cognitive understanding, to your own understanding.
+And more importantly, it allows your software to have these same traits.

+Facts are, as you use Hyperlambda and Phosphorus Five, you will slowly understand what I mean, when I say the following; *"Hyperlambda understands Hyperlambda"*.
+However, this requires having balanced your hemispheres, and having practiced your visualisation skills, which again results in that you become a better developer, not only in *"dynamic languages"*, but also in static languages.
+It allows you to *"see that which is not there"*.

 [Chapter 9, The bug](chapter-9.md)